 In 1984, Mr. Jacobs founded Hamilton Resources (UK) Ltd., a worldwide oil trading company, and served as its chairman and chief operating officer through 1989.
 During that time, he grew the company to annual revenues of approximately $1 billion through the execution of numerous large contracts with major oil companies and oil-producing countries and complex countertrade transactions.

 In 1979, Mr. Jacobs co-founded Amerex Oil Associates, Inc. and served as its chief executive until the company was sold in 1983.
 Mr. Jacobs led the team that grew Amerex from a concept into one of the world's largest oil brokerage firms, with an annual gross contract volume of approximately $4.7 billion and offices in Houston, London, Tokyo and New Jersey.
 He oversaw all aspects of the business, including brokerage activities for refined petroleum products, residual fuels and energy futures, and personally directed all brokerage operations for international and domestic crude oil.

 Mr. Jacobs has raised over $7 billion of debt and equity capital over the course of his career, including two IPOs.
 He maintains strong relationships with leading investment banks and buy-side institutions.
-Mr. Jacobs is an inductee of the American Rental Association Hall of Fame and a member of the board of directors of the Beck Institute for Cognitive Behavior Therapy.
+Mr. Jacobs is an inductee of the American Rental Association Hall of Fame.